 The compound annual growth rate (CAGR) is the return on an investment over a certain period of time.
 This is why it differs from the arithmetic average.
 It takes into account the compounding from the start to the finish.
 This means that the arithmetic and geometric average are two completely different things.

-Arithmetic vs geometric averages: Why do the arithmetic and geometrical averages differ?
+Arithmetic averages vs geometric averages: Why do they differ?

 If you roll the dice you might not get the theoretical average because of the sequence and order of the rolling of the dice.
 You might get 1, 4, and 3 when you roll, while the next sequence might be 2, 6, and 1.
 Depending on the expected gain on each number of the dice, the end result fluctuates wildly.
 We show this by an example further down.